Continuum Limit of Dendritic Deposition: Theory and Methods

-The ratio of the diffusion constant to the reaction rate constant $D / k$ plays a significant role in the CTD transition.
-As a reminder, in the continuum model, \eqref{continuum_scaling}, we have $\Rc \sim D/k$ directly, and in the discrete model, \eqref{critical_radius_scaling}, we have $\Rc \sim D/k$ in the continuum limit if $\gamma = 0$.
-In this section, we show how the Brownian dynamics algorithm helps to clarify the physical meaning of this length scale, offering a new view of the CTD transition.
+The ratio of the diffusion constant to the rate constant, $D / k$, plays a significant role in the Brownian particle system's CTD transition.
+As a reminder, in the continuum deposition model, we have $\Rc \sim D/k$ directly, \eqref{continuum_scaling}, and for the particle-based process, we have $\Rc \sim D/k$ in the continuum limit when $\gamma = 0$, \eqref{critical_radius_scaling}.
+From a macroscopic perspective, $D / k$ is the length over which the surface concentration on the reactive cluster is uniform \cite{sapovalGeneralFormulationLaplacian1994, filocheCanOneHear1999, grebenkovMathematicalBasisGeneral2006}.
+We show here how the Brownian dynamics algorithm helps provide an equivalent microscopic interpretation of this length scale.

-The Brownian dynamics algorithm implies that one of the key physical parameters in the simulation is the ratio of the sticking probability and the square root of the timestep.
-This ratio defines a new microscopic rate constant $\kappa$
+According to the algorithm, the ratio of the sticking probability and the square root of the timestep is one of the key physical parameters in the simulation.
+This ratio defines a new microscopic reaction \mynote{marg:kappa_parameter}{parameter} $\kappa$

 that can be used in place of the macroscopic rate constant $k$ \cite{erbanReactiveBoundaryConditions2007, singerPartiallyReflectedDiffusion2008}.